Emergency Contacts

 Call now

-• Symptoms: describe the situation as clearly as possible
+• Symptoms: explain the problem as clearly as possible.

-• Phone: keep your line available after the call
+• Phone: keep your line free after the call.

 Português